pjbiggs/Massey203311/Week11/Week11.md

 ## Next Time

-Next time: What about volcanoes?
-And heatmaps?
+Next time: What about volcanoes from the lectures?
+And those heatmaps?
 And the Poisson?

 <img src="graphics/single-cell.jpeg" width="500"/><br>
 **Unfortunately we won't be able to look at scRNA-seq data.
 We'll save that for your writing assignment.**<br><br>